eins78/Bachelor/Verteidigung/index.md

 ## <i class="fa fa-align-left"></i> **Plain text**

+ \

 - most compatible format
 - no "binary container" <small>(like Word, Pages, …)</small>
-- software dev tool work with plain text
+- software dev. tools work best with it

 <aside class="notes">
   If a document is to be written in a binary container (like a Microsoft Word File), the usefulness of a software-like development process are very limited.